spacetelescope/jdaviz/docs/dev/ui_description.rst

 Glue callback properties
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In cases where trailets are not appropriate (e.g. where some python object is
+In cases where traitlets are not appropriate (e.g. where some python object is
-not a strict inherited class of ``HasTrailet``), glue's ``CallbackProperty`` s
+not a strict inherited class of ``HasTraitlet``), glue's ``CallbackProperty`` s
 can be used in conjunction with a ``State`` class object.
 It should be noted,
 however, that glue callback properties do not interact with the front-end UI
-as in the case using trailets; that is, changing the value of a callback
+as in the case using traitlets; that is, changing the value of a callback
 property will not automatically propagate that change to the front-end.
 More
 information on using glue callback properties can be be found in the
 `glue documentation <http://docs.glueviz.org/en/stable/customizing_guide/viewer.html#viewer-state>`__.